The House at Scotney Castle

 Welcoming you back

-From Monday 17 May the ground floor of the house will reopen via a one-way system.
-Tickets do not guarantee admission to the house and entry will be controlled via a queue at the front of the house.
-We advise you visit the house first on arrival.
+The ground floor of the house is open every day, 11am-4.30pm, via a one-way system.
+Entry will be controlled via a queue at the front of the house and we advise you visit the house first on arrival.
 Wheelchair access is available via an alternative entrance, please speak with a member of staff if this is required.

 A picturesque home